 My drink of choice this summer (and every season) is a classic dirty gin martini, served ice cold.
-I like to add five parts gin of choice into a tumbler over ice with one part dry vermouth.
-Stir in a circular motion until you feel the vessel turn cold and then strain into a chilled glass.
-Add a couple teaspoons of olive brine alongside your favourite brined green olives.
-Proceed with caution.
+I like to add 60ml gin of choice into a mixing glass over ice with 10ml dry vermouth.
+Add a couple teaspoons of olive brine and stir until you feel the vessel turn cold, (give it a taste) then strain into a chilled glass.
+Add your favourite brined green olives and proceed with caution.

 Ginger peach soda

 While I’ve always been a fan of the classics, the lack of overseas travel recently has got me dreaming of a European summer and something a little more exotic.
 Rum is my spirit of choice for warmer weather and pairs perfectly with this ginger peach soda recipe.
 You’ll need your favourite white or dark rum, some ripe peaches, ginger, sugar syrup (sugar dissolved in water in equal parts) and soda water.
 Some mint leaves to garnish also never go astray.
 The perfect summer cocktail, whether you’re sitting by the pool or cooling off inside watching your favourite European summer films.

 When I get sick of alcohol-soaked peaches (unlikely) I plan to switch to a rosé-inspired sangria.
 All you need is a rosé, freshly squeezed lemon juice, a touch of simple syrup for sweetness, elderflower liqueur, and a splash of soda to ensure you make it to the good part of the night.

 Natalie Petrevski, former fashion editor